magnusoy/Arduino-with-Python/README.md

 # Arduino with Python

 This project is supposed to give anyone who wants to control their Arduino with Python an easy process setting up.
 The project provide a Python class that contains useful functions to get started.
+It also contains a visualizer class for showcasing stored data acquired from the Arduino.
 More functionality and classes will be implimented in later versions.

 ### Prerequisites

-You will need [Python](https://www.python.org/) 3.4=< and [Arduino IDE](https://www.arduino.cc/) for using the provided files.
+You will need [Python 3.4](https://www.python.org/) and [Arduino IDE](https://www.arduino.cc/) for using the provided files.
-Furthermore you will also have to install some dependencies.
+Also you will need to install dependencies listed below.

 ```
 python pip install -r /path/to/requirements.txt